ucrcsedept/course-support/VSCode-Installation-and-Setup/VSCodeInstallationAndSetup.md

 <summary><b>MacOS/Linux (Debian-based)</b></summary>
 We will generate something called a public/private key pair, which we will use to log into Remote-SSH.

-1. Run the following commands in your command prompt (from your user home directory):
+1. Open a terminal, and run the following commands in this order:
 ```
 cd .ssh
 ssh-keygen -t rsa -b 4096